Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_katie.md

 #### Response
 Thanks for your post!
 Yes, I have a lot of data and will definitely work on making some smoother transitions between the different types!

+### Cassie's entries:
+- **What I Liked:** Your goals for this project and the steps you're taking to meet these goals are mapped out really well and are easy to follow.
+Also, the conclusions.md file is a great place to get a quick summary of your findings without having to navigate through jupyter notebooks.
+- **What Can Be Improved:** The motivations behind some of the things you do in your data motifications could be made a little clearer.
+For instance, why do you decide to replace null posts with an empty string instead of getting rid of them?
+Are any of these included in your 50,000 post sample?
+- **What I Learned:** Ways to incorporate k-bands into a dataframe and text analysis.
+I'm also analyzing gender dynamics for my project, so a method like this will be really useful!